CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 • Specialize in calculating financial losses that have resulted from a legal dispute

-• Use of accounting skills to give expert testimonies in court to support their calculations.
-Those case could include: personal injury, breach of contract, intellectual property infringement, and antitrust violations
+• Use accounting skills to give expert testimonies in court to support their calculations.
+Those cases could include personal injury, breach of contract, intellectual property infringement, and antitrust violations

 • Typically work in accounting and consulting firms, law firms, large corporations, or as independent consultants